ahlstromcj/seq66/README.md

             export operations.
         *   Fixed minor-but-annoying bug in reporting trying map a "null" buss.
         *   Improved state-appearance of Stop, Pause, and Play buttons.
-        *   Fixed issue opening an non-standard-length pattern in its window.
+        *   Fixed issue opening a non-standard-length pattern in its window.
         *   Fixed note events not getting linked after recording.
         *   Fixed drawing of wrap-around notes with linear gradient, and fixed handling of note wrap-around when set to false.
+        *   Fixed refresh of Mute and Session tabs when loading a MIDI file.
         *   Added seqmenu entry for toggling recording of a pattern.
         *   Added the ability to use the first Text message as "song info".
         *   Seq66 now prevents opening the event editor if recording is in